oceanprotocol/ocean.py/READMEs/setup-local.md

 source venv/bin/activate
 ```

 Then, set keys in readmes.
-If you're a Linux or MacOS user, you'll use "`export`"; if Windows, you'll use "`set`".
-Let's make it explicit.
+As a Linux user, you'll use "`export`".
 In the same console:

-#### Linux & MacOS users:
 ```console
 # keys for alice and bob in readmes
 export TEST_PRIVATE_KEY1=0x8467415bb2ba7c91084d932276214b11a3dd9bdb2930fefa194b666dd8020b99